 It's time to warm up and begin free motion quilting the panel from our new Free Motion Quilting Starter Kit!
 Learn how to begin free motion quilting in this video:

 Click Here to pick up your Free Motion Quilting Starter Kit!
 This kit and all of the Start Quilting Videos will work on ANY sewing machine or longarm.
 It will also be helpful if your machine is set in a table or a frame.
 This is a series for everyone!

-Check out the quilting machine, frame and feet I'm using in this video:
+Gear up!
+Find the tools and supplies I'm using in this video:

 Simple Design to Warm Up When Free Motion Quilting

 Wiggles is one of the best designs to stitch when you need to warm up quick.
 While it may seem rather silly, this simple wiggle can help you practice echo quilting and is a great first step to quilting Stippling, a classic free motion quilting design.